continuedev/continue/docs/docs/customization.md

 ### Replicate (beta)

 Replicate is a great option for newly released language models or models that you've deployed through their platform.
 Sign up for an account [here](https://replicate.ai/), copy your API key, and then select any model from the [Replicate Streaming List](https://replicate.com/collections/streaming-language-models).
-Change the config file to look like this:
+Change `~/.continue/config.py` to look like this:

 ```python
 from continuedev.src.continuedev.core.sdk import Models